 Context and Methods

-- People who received a prescription and people who died after ingestion provide us with two key pieces of information: how many people made it through the entire process to obtain a prescription for medical aid in dying and how many of those individuals decided to take the medication.
+- People who received a prescription and people who died after ingestion provide two pieces of information: how many people made it through the process to obtain a prescription for medical aid in dying and how many of those individuals decided to ingest the medication.

-- Race, gender and age categories show where disparities exist.
-Race and ethnicity are not reported universally across jurisdictions, nor are these categories always reflective of the different ways people identify.
-The inconsistency and limited options for reporting make accurately tracking data among different groups challenging.
+- Race, gender, and age data points indicate where disparities exist.
+Race and ethnicity are not reported universally or consistently across jurisdictions, nor are these categories always reflective of all the ways people identify.

 - Insurance information illustrates the impacts of cost and healthcare coverage on access to medical aid in dying.
-Due to the Assisted Suicide Funding Restriction Act (ASFRA), many individuals reliant on federally funded insurance programs cannot use their insurance to cover the costs associated with medical aid in dying.
+Due to the Assisted Suicide Funding Restriction Act (ASFRA), individuals reliant on federally-funded insurance programs cannot use their insurance to cover the costs associated with medical aid in dying.

-This report aggregates utilization information available in 2023 (2023 reports include data from calendar year 2022), along with 2023 data from Oregon.
-Although differences exist in how each jurisdiction collects and reports medical aid-in-dying data, we have put all reported data from each jurisdiction in aggregate form in order to provide a picture of medical aid in dying in the United States.
-Key findings are analyzed below.
+This report aggregates utilization information available in 2024, which includes data from calendar year 2023.
+Although differences exist in how each jurisdiction collects and reports data about medical aid in dying, Compassion & Choices records all reported data from each jurisdiction in the aggregate to provide a picture of access to medical aid in dying in the United States.
+Key findings are below.

 Medical Aid-in-Dying Jurisdiction Usage Reports